10 Amazing Baked Fish Lemon Garlic Fillets That Take 20 Minutes or Less

 What fish should I choose for fast baking?

-Firm white fish like cod, haddock, pollock, or tilapia hold up best to high-heat baking.
-Thicker fillets such as halibut or sea bass work too but need a few extra minutes.
+Firm white fish such as cod, haddock, pollock, or tilapia hold up well under high heat.
+Thicker fillets like halibut or sea bass will take a little longer but still work with this method.

 How can I tell when the fillet is perfectly cooked?

-Look for opaque flesh that flakes easily with a fork.
-A thermometer inserted into the thickest part should read 63°C (145°F) or higher to meet USDA guidance for finfish; many cooks prefer 60–62°C (140–144°F) for a slightly softer finish, but that is below the USDA minimum.
-Carryover heat will raise the temperature slightly after resting.
+Look for opaque flesh that flakes with a fork and an internal reading near 63°C (145°F) for USDA guidance.
+Many cooks aim for 60–62°C for a softer finish, but that is below the USDA minimum.

 Can I prepare the lemon garlic mix in advance?